USA Gymnastics

 United States of America Gymnastics (USA Gymnastics or USAG) is the national governing body for gymnastics in the United States.
-It sets the domestic rules and policies that govern the sport, promotes and develops gymnastics on the grassroots and national levels, and serves as a resource center for members, clubs, fans and gymnasts.
-It selects and trains the U.S. national teams for the Olympic Games and World Championships.
+Established in 1963 as the U.S. Gymnastics Federation (USGF), USA Gymnastics is responsible for selecting and training national teams for the Olympic Games and World Championships.
+USAG sets the rules and policies that govern the sport of gymnastics, including "promoting and developing gymnastics on the grassroots and national levels, as well as a safe, empowered and positive training environment, and serving as a resource center for members, clubs, fans and gymnasts throughout the United States."

-Established in 1963 as the U.S. Gymnastics Federation (USGF), it received its current name in 1993.
-The programs governed by USAG are: